Ayushu057/hotel-revenue-insights/README.md

 ### Bookings Dashboard
 ![Bookings Dashboard](img.png)

+## 🚀 Business Impact

+* Identifies high-performing cities and hotels
+* Helps optimize pricing and occupancy strategies
+* Supports better forecasting and decision-making

+## 📌 Conclusion

+This project demonstrates how Power BI can be leveraged to transform raw hospitality data into meaningful insights that drive business performance.

 ## Acknowledgements

 This dataset and project are part of the Codebasics Resume Challenge 1.
 Thanks to Codebasics for this incredible opportunity!